 - Diapers: For health and sanitation reasons, only disposable diapers are permitted in our programs.
 Cloth diapers are only allowed when the use of disposable diapers creates a health risk for the child and the parent submits a health care provider's statement to that effect.
 Diapers will be checked at least hourly, visually inspected at least every two hours and whenever the child indicates discomfort or exhibits behavior that suggests a soiled or wet diaper.
 Diapers will be changed when they are found to be soiled or wet.
-Diapers and baby wipes (supplied by the patron) should be labeled with the child first and last name. - Toilet Training: Toilet training is a natural developmental process.
+Diapers and baby wipes (supplied by the patron) should be labeled with the child first and last name.
+There will be no rinsing or dumping of the contents of cloth diapers in the facility. - Toilet Training: Toilet training is a natural developmental process.
 Peak readiness is typically at 2 1⁄2 years, but will vary with each child.
 CYS will not force children to use the toilet, nor will we punish a child for lapses in toilet training.
 Planning a consistent toilet routine for home and at the CDC will go a long way in helping your child accomplish this developmental milestone.
 Parents must provide sufficient changes of clothing and training pants.